 Negligence on the Part of the Health System

-Those who were impacted by the data breach filed a class-action lawsuit in July 2015.
-The plaintiffs in this case argued that UCLA health was negligent in its security efforts to protect patient data, putting consumers at risk of identity theft.
-They also alleged that the health system did not report the data breach in a timely manner.
+In July 2015, those who suffered from the data breach filed a class-action lawsuit.
+The plaintiffs argued that UCLA Health was negligent in its security efforts to protect patient data, putting consumers at risk of identity theft.
+They also alleged that the health system did not report the data breach promptly.

 Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), health providers are required to notify patients within 60 days upon the breach discovery.
 Further, they argued the health system should have foreseen the potential for a cyber attack given how common these types of data breaches have become among other health sector companies.